Healthy Living Within Arm’s Reach

 Task completion (0-2 scale): 0 = Incomplete, 1 = significant difficulty, prompting or workaround, 2 = Completed with ease

-Consolidated the sign-up flow to allow users to create an account more easily;
+Consolidating the sign-up flow, allowing users to create an account more easily.

-Restructured the IA to facilitate a more streamlined and cohesive user experience;
+Restructuring the IA to facilitate a more streamlined and cohesive user experience.

-Redesigned the Home page and build the Education section to prioritize helpful content; and
+Redesigning the Home page and building the Education section to prioritize helpful content.

-Added an activity modal to notify users of new earning opportunities they could opt in to.
+Adding an activity modal notifying users of new earning opportunities they could opt into.

 At the project’s conclusion, I packaged our final deliverables and managed the hand-off to the client.

-Create and optimize the Menu and Notifications pages;
+creating and optimizing the Menu and Notifications pages.

-Include ‘Right to delete’ information in account settings;
+Add a ‘Right to delete’ information in account settings.

-Scale up Education to include webinars, videos, and SNAP-Ed content; and
+Expand the Education section to include webinars, videos, and SNAP-Ed content.

-Progress to mid- and high-fidelity including UI elements and final copy.
+Elevate designs to mid- and high-fidelity, including UI elements and final copy.

 Clear and consistent communication is important!

-Have a plan but be flexible, especially in engaging clients with busy schedules and limited availability.
+Have a plan and be flexible, especially when engaging clients with busy schedules and limited availability.

 Keep asking questions —you don’t know what you don’t know, so keep digging further!